Board of Directors

 Brant was first introduced to Camp Sunshine while working at Hamilton High School with Cindy Terlouw.
 In the past 17 years he has worked informally to recruit Hamilton students to become counselors at camp.

 Brant is drawn to the impact the “Camp Experience” has had on counselors as they return to the high school and improve the school culture through an attitude of selflessness and inclusivity.
 Brant loves to be around the camp atmosphere and looks forward to many summers ahead where he and his young family can grow up around such love, acceptance and camaraderie.

 Brant’s wife, Kate, is also involved with camp in her role as a nurse.
-They have three kids and live in the Hamilton area.
+They have four kids and live in the Hamilton area.

 Mike VanOmmen, Treasurer

 Mike first got involved with Camp Sunshine in 1996 while at Hamilton High School when Cindy Terlouw recruited him to consider being a counselor.
 With hesitation he agreed, and that first camp experience began a path which included spending four summers as a counselor during high school and college, volunteering and supporting the organization in other ways after that, and finally joining the Board of Directors at the beginning of 2017.